-Entity in charge Responsibilities/Activities Shareholders' Meeting: Binding resolution on the First Section of the report on remuneration policies and compensation paid.
+Entity in charge Responsibilities/Activities Shareholders' Meeting Binding resolution on the First Section of the report on remuneration policies and compensation paid.
 Non-binding resolution on the Second Section of the report on remuneration policies and compensation paid.
-Board of Directors Defines, examines and approves the remuneration policy for the directors and executives of the Group, following a proposal from the Remuneration Committee.
-Remuneration Committee Formulates proposals to the Board of Directors for the remuneration of the Executive Chairman, Vice Chairman and CEO, as well as regarding the adoption of general remuneration criteria for managers.
-Executive Chairman proposes the policies for Group executives to the Remuneration Committee.
-Personnel and Organization Central Director Supports the Remuneration Committee, in particular regarding technical aspects.
+Board of Directors Defines, examines and approves the remuneration policy for the directors and top management of the Group, following a proposal from the Remuneration Committee.
+Remuneration Committee Formulates proposals to the Board of Directors for the remuneration of the Executive Chairman, Vice Chairman and CEO, and periodically assesses the suitability and overall consistency of the policy for the remuneration of directors and top management.
+Executive Chairman Proposes the remuneration policies to the Remuneration Committee.
+Personnel and Organisation Central Director Supports the Remuneration Committee, in particular regarding technical aspects.
 Oversees the correct implementation of the remuneration policy.